Skip to main content

 Your name

-• If not, did you have a good reason?
-For example, illness, a job offer, a bereavement, family or childcare issues, domestic violence, or homelessness.
+If not, did you have a good reason?
+For example, illness, a job offer, a bereavement, family or childcare issues, domestic abuse, or homelessness.

-• If you could stop the sanction by complying, were you told what you needed to do?
+If you could stop the sanction by doing something, were you told what you needed to do?
 You should also consider making a complaint if you weren’t told what you needed to do and this means your sanction will last for longer.

 What next?